Video Teaching can be used to increase flexibility in your course, or in feedback and assessment, or in student generated content and more.

 - Identify how you will display/host/share these videos (e.g., YouTube, Google Drive)

-- Talking the Walk: Innovating in footwear, Step 2 - Related Posts Resolving conflicting Youtube accounts Youtube and the School of Fashion Youtube: a necessarily untidy guide to evolving innovation Using G+ for flexible delivery and assessment How to: Create videos using Hangouts on Air
+- Talking the Walk: Innovating in footwear, Step 2 - Related Posts Teaching Youtube to teach Making use of the National VET Repository Youtube: a necessarily untidy guide to evolving innovation Lectures as Animated Videos?
+Creating video content

 - Designing an advanced online learning environment for higher education - We’ve been thinking a lot about learning environments in higher education, and have started to develop a set of design principles